RxSwiftCommunity/RxController/Example/README.md

 As same as the system constituted by `InfoViewController`, `FirstNameViewController`, `LastNameViewController`, the sub system constituted by `NameViewController`, `FirstNameViewController`, `LastNameViewController` have some events in the view model `NameViewModel`.
-These events helps data changing among the view models of the sub system.
+These events help data exchanging among the view models of the sub system.

 By default, events from `InfoViewModel` cannot be transported to `FirstNameViewModel` or `LastNameViewModel`.
 Also, the events from `FirstNameViewModel` or `LastNameViewModel` cannot be transported to `InfoViewModel`.